Warning signs and ways to manage stress

 Emotionally, stress can result in feelings of irritability, impatience, guilt, nervousness, helplessness or lack of control.

 Behaviorally, stress may lead to changes in eating and sleeping habits, forgetfulness, anger, aggressiveness, social withdrawal or substance abuse.
+In addition, serious physical health issues can result from using alcohol or drugs as coping mechanisms.

 Ultimately, high stress can interfere with how people function in life and take care of their basic needs.
 It can be detrimental to their work, relationships and parenting abilities.
 And if stress is ongoing and symptomatic, it could rise to the level of clinical anxiety.

-How can we prevent and manage stress?
+How can we prevent and handle stress?

 Sleep

-Staying on a sleep schedule helps you get a good quality, and quantity, of sleep.
-Nolz recommends going to bed and waking up at the same time every day.
+Sanford Health providers recommend going to bed and waking up at the same time every day.
 Maintain a bedtime routine.
 Stop looking at screens an hour before bedtime.
 Use your sleep space only for sleeping.

 Exercise